Exact Many-body Quantum Dynamics in One-Dimensional Baths via Collective Spins

-Even in the absence of coherent Hamiltonian evolution, solving the dynamics generated by this master equation is hard~\cite{Trivedi2022}, unless the system exhibits a high degree of symmetry.
+Even without coherent Hamiltonian evolution, solving this master equation is hard~\cite{Trivedi2022}, unless the system exhibits a high degree of symmetry.
 For instance, under full permutational symmetry -- i.e., when $\Gamma^{ij}\equiv \Gamma\; \forall\,i, j$, making the qubits indistinguishable -- the dissipator can be recast in terms of a single collective jump operator $\hat{J}_-=\sum_i \hat{\sigma}_-^i$ that obeys an angular momentum algebra~\cite{Haroche1982}.
-Provided that the system is initially prepared in a fully symmetric state under qubit exchange, its evolution remains strictly confined within the $(N+1)$-dimensional subspace spanned by the eigenstates $\{\ket{N/2,m_j}: m_j\in[-N/2,N/2]\}$ of the collective spin operator $\hat{J}_z=\sum_{i}\hat{\sigma}_{z}^i/2$.
+If the system is initially prepared in a fully symmetric state under qubit exchange, its evolution remains strictly confined within the $(N+1)$-dimensional subspace spanned by the eigenstates $\{\ket{N/2,m_j}: m_j\in[-N/2,N/2]\}$ of the collective spin operator $\hat{J}_z=\sum_{i}\hat{\sigma}_{z}^i/2$.
 This was first described by Dicke in the context of quantum optics~\cite{Dicke54, Haroche1982}, with the resulting fully symmetric eigenstates now known as Dicke states.
-The efficiency of this description can be rigorously traced back to the Schur-Weyl duality~\cite{GoodmanBook}, which establishes a correspondence between the irreducible representations of the rotation group and those of the symmetric group.
+The efficiency of this description can be rigorously traced back to the Schur-Weyl duality~\cite{GoodmanBook}, which establishes a correspondence between the irreducible representations of the rotation and symmetric groups.

 For unstructured 1D baths, the spatially dependent coupling rates appearing in the Lindbladian of Eq.~\eqref{lind} explicitly take the form

 where $\ga$ denotes the decay rate of an individual qubit into the bath, $k\equiv2\pi/\lambda_0=\omega_0/c$ is the wavevector of the guided mode (with $c$ representing the speed of light in the medium), and $d$ is the lattice constant.
 Such distance-dependent, periodically-modulated couplings naturally appear in various experimental platforms within waveguide quantum electrodynamics (QED), including superconducting qubits coupled to transmission lines \cite{Mirhosseini19,Zanner22}, cold atoms coupled to optical nanofibers~\cite{Vetsch10, Goban12, Gouraud15,Solano17}, quantum dots coupled to nanophotonic waveguides~\cite{Lodahl15, Tiranov23}, and ring resonators~\cite{SI,Hummer2013,Zhou24,Schafer24} supporting degenerate counterpropagating modes.